Vahidlari/aiApps/ragora/docs/api_reference.md

 # API Reference

-This document provides an overview of the Ragora API.
-Detailed API documentation will be generated automatically from code docstrings using Sphinx by the next release of the package.
+This document provides an overview of the Ragora APIs.
+Detailed API documentation will be generated automatically from code docstrings using Sphinx by the next releases of the package.

 ## 🎯 Quick API Overview